TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Examples.rst

       }
    }

 The built-in :php:`JsonView` can be used to create the content via Extbase.
-See :ref:`Using built-in JsonView
-<t3extbasebook:using-built-in-jsonview>`